-3D printing is available for students, faculty, and staff, with priority given to student use.
+3D printing is available for students, faculty, and staff of the State University of New York at Fredonia, with priority given to student use.

 Items printed from the library 3D printer and not picked up within 30 days after being printed become the property of Reed Library.
 Items must be picked up by the individual who requested them.

 Specifically, the library's 3D printer may not be used to create materials that are:

 You will need to submit your updated .stl file, .obj file, or .print file through our 3D Printing Request Form.
 A .print file is preferred, as this allows you to format the print specifically as you want before submitting it to us.
 For more information see the software tab.

 Designated library staff will look over the file to see if there are any obvious problems that need to be addressed.
 Please refer to our Helpful Hints Before You Print section, on the right of this screen, to make sure your design is printer-friendly before you submit your file.